 Dual degree students are granted a credit deduction on the basis of the coursework they complete at another NYU division.
 The credit reduction reduces the amount of credits each student must take at Stern in order to make it possible to complete both graduate degrees in a condensed time period.

 Each program has different requirements and, therefore, different credit reductions.
 Below is a list of the credit reductions for each dual degree program:

 Please note that at Stern the credit reduction is considered part of your Non-Stern coursework.
 All MBA students are permitted to take up to 15 credits outside of Stern (via International Programs or at another NYU division).
 Dual degree students will need to account for their credit reduction when determining how many non-Stern credits they may take.

 Will I get credit for classes taken at Stern before I begin as a Stern student?

 The current official Stern policy states that Stern does not accept any credits taken before matriculation into the MBA program.
 If you feel that your case represents extenuating circumstances and you feel an exception is warranted, please petition the Stern MBA Academic Policy Board.

-Once matriculated at Stern, dual degree students have unrestricted access to all Stern amenities and extra curricular activities.
+Do I have full access to all Stern services and activities as a dual degree student?Once matriculated at Stern, dual degree students have unrestricted access to all Stern amenities and extracurricular activities.
 This includes AIS, the Office of Career Development, study rooms, email, lockers, clubs and leadership positions, etc. Students who have not yet matriculated at Stern will have access once they begin the MBA portion of their program.